We’ll engage in both synchronous and asynchronous activities:

 - You’ll complete individual assignments on your own time

-- You’ll occasionally be asked to use our class Slack to engage in asynchronous discussions, but you’re also welcome to use this platform at your own discretion: to initiate conversations of your own, to reflect on our digital learning environments (in the #our-digital-learning-environments channel) and to propose ways that I/we can improve those environments, to solicit or share resources from/with your classmates, etc.
+- You’ll occasionally be invited to use our class Slack to engage in asynchronous discussions, but you’re also welcome to use this platform at your own discretion: to initiate conversations of your own, to reflect on the design of our learning environments (in the #our-learning-environment channel) and to propose ways that I/we can improve those environments, to solicit or share resources from/with your classmates, etc.

 - Please check each week’s webpage for specific logistical information and links.